-Get expert advice on window materials in Clarksville, AR.
-Call Fortress Exteriors for a free consultation!
+Save energy in Clarksville, AR.
+Call Fortress Exteriors for a free energy-efficient window consultation!

 The community began as settlers arrived to the Arkansas Territory.
 After the Osage tribe was relocated by treaty, Cherokee settlers came to Arkansas by 1800 and primarily lived along the Arkansas River.
 A federal Indian trading factory under Matthew Lyon was established at Spadra in 1818, now at the west end of Lake Dardanelle on the Arkansas River, a Clarksville location now occupied by Spadra Marina.
 A historical marker, dedicated in 1984, sits on Spadra Bluff, near the original river town of Spadra.
 The area was reserved for the Cherokee, so most early settlers of Johnson County did not move into the area until after 1828, the year the Cherokee gave up their land.